Frequently asked questions about NASA's use of radioisotope power systems

 Several layers of safety features in an RPS help minimize the release and dispersal of nuclear material under a wide range of possible accident conditions.

 The General Purpose Heat Source modules, which contain the nuclear fuel, provide protection for potential ground impact and accidental reentry scenarios.
-As part of the engineering/design process that aims to improve each new generation of RPS, the heat-source modules in the new MMRTG and ASRG have additional protective material that would provide enhanced protection for potential ground impact and accidental reentry scenarios.
+As part of the engineering/design process that aims to improve each new generation of RPS, the heat-source modules in the latest system, the MMRTG, have additional protective material that would provide enhanced protection for potential ground impact and accidental reentry scenarios.

 What safety review process does NASA go through for a mission with nuclear materials?